 Your doctor may prescribe insulin if you have a condition called diabetes.
 In this condition, your body does not make enough insulin to meet its needs, or if it does, does not use the insulin it makes effectively.
 People with diabetes need treatment to control the level of sugar (glucose) in their blood.
 There are two different types of diabetes:

 - Type 1 diabetes is the type of diabetes that typically develops in children and young adults.
-In type 1 diabetes the body stops making insulin and the blood glucose level goes very high.
-Treatment to control the blood glucose level is with insulin injections and a healthy diet.
+In type 1 diabetes the body stops making insulin and the blood sugar level goes very high.
+Treatment to control the blood sugar level is with insulin injections and a healthy diet.

-- Type 2 diabetes is the type which occurs mostly in people aged over 40 but is becoming more common in younger adults and children.
+- Type 2 diabetes is the type which occurs mostly in people aged over 40 years but is becoming more common in younger adults and in children.
 The first-line treatment is diet, weight control and physical activity.
-If the blood glucose level remains high despite these measures then tablets to reduce the blood glucose level are usually advised.
+If the blood sugar level remains high despite these measures then tablets to reduce the blood sugar level are usually advised.
 Insulin injections are needed in some cases.

 How is insulin given?

 Insulin cannot be taken by mouth, as it is destroyed by the digestive juices in your digestive system.
 It is therefore given by an injection under the skin.
 Insulin may come: